Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![ ](holcCanopy.png)

 ## What other factors influence tree canopy loss?
-Based on our analysis of the spatial distribution of tree canopy loss, we consider a few more variables: land use, redlining, hydrology, construction, and health outcomes for potential features.
+Based on our analysis of the spatial distribution of tree canopy loss, we consider a few more variables for potential features: land use, hydrology, parcel size, street poles, construction, and health outcomes.

 ```r